 Window surface

-Since Vulkan is a platform agnostic API, it can not interface directly with the window system on its own.
+Since Vulkan is a platform-agnostic API, it is not designed to interface

-To establish the connection between Vulkan and the window system to present results to the screen, we need to use the WSI (Window System Integration) extensions.
+between Vulkan and the window system to present results to the screen, we

-In this chapter we’ll discuss the first one, which is VK_KHR_surface
+we’ll discuss the first one, which is VK_KHR_surface

-It exposes a VkSurfaceKHR
+.
+It exposes a

-object that represents an abstract type of surface to present rendered images to.
+object that represents an abstract type of surface to

-The surface in our program will be backed by the window that we’ve already opened with GLFW.
+the window that we’ve already opened with GLFW.

 The VK_KHR_surface

-extension is an instance level extension and we’ve actually already enabled it, because it’s included in the list returned by glfwGetRequiredInstanceExtensions
+already enabled it, because it’s included in the list returned by

-The list also includes some other WSI extensions that we’ll use in the next couple of chapters.
+extensions that we’ll use in the next couple of chapters.

 Window surface creation